 The Father of Lies

-The devil “‘was a murderer from the beginning and a hater of truth — there is not an iota of truth in him.
-When he lies, he speaks his native language, for he is a liar and the father of lies.'”
+The devil “was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
+When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.”
 (John 8:44)

 We’re being lied to.
 We should be outraged and fight it for all we’re worth.

-“The serpent said to the woman, ‘You surely will not die!
-For God knows that on the day you eat of it your eyes will be opened and you will be like God, knowing good and evil.'”
+“And the serpent said unto the woman, Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.”
 (Genesis 3:4-5)

 As he did from the start, the devil still seeks to undermine God’s Word and our trust in God.
 God had said that mistrustful rebellion against Him would lead to death.
 The devil aims to trick us into believing that this death that God warned us about is nothing to be afraid of.
 In fact, death is really a promotion.
 So, the devil says, God is just a jerk who’s trying to keep us from being elevated to this higher plane.